maciejkujawski/spring-cloud-jaxrs-cxf-getting-started/config-server/README.md

 `mvn spring-boot:run`

-Check configuration is available: http://localhost:8888/sample-service/default for `sample-service`
+Check configuration is available: http://localhost:8888/microservice2/default for `microservice2`

 Check your service is available in Eureka: http://localhost:8761/